 The U.S. Department of Energy (DOE) is surveying the energy, energy efficiency, and motor vehicle business sectors to provide policy makers, business leaders, and energy stakeholders with key information about these critical sectors of our economy.
 This confidential, voluntary survey will take between 15 and 30 minutes of your time and will provide us with valuable feedback.

 We’ll incorporate the results of the survey into IREC’s 14th annual National Solar Jobs Census— the authoritative report on job growth in solar industry, battery storage, and related clean energy sectors.
 Your responses will also inform the DOE U.S. Energy and Employment Report (USEER), a comprehensive employment summary across all energy occupations in the U.S.

 We depend on your input to release an accurate report that reflects the growth and diversity of these dynamic industries.
 Your individual responses will remain strictly confidential and anonymous.

-The U.S. solar industry employs more than 230,000 workers as of 2020, according to the 11th annual National Solar Jobs Census.
+The U.S. solar industry employs 263,883 solar workers in all 50 states, the District of Columbia, and Puerto Rico as of 2022.
+This represents an increase of 8,846 jobs, or 3.5% growth since 2021, according to the 13th annual National Solar Jobs Census.